nioinnovation/brunchy/app/blog/20161005-frontend-build-instructions.static.md

 ## Let’s Install Brunch!
+Reference:<br>
 http://brunch.io/
 1. Type in the console:
 `npm install -g brunch`

-**Potential pitfalls: If you have issues installing brunch, try uninstalling node and reinstalling it.
+*Potential pitfalls: If you have issues installing brunch, try uninstalling node and reinstalling it.
 If you don’t seem to have all the dependencies you need, delete the node_modules folder and reinstall npm*

-##Make Your Workspace!
+## Make Your Workspace!
 1. In the console at the root: `mkdir workspace`
-2. Copy project link in GitHub then open your terminal and type:
+2. Copy project link in GitHub then open your terminal and type:<br>
 `git clone <paste-project-link> <desired-directory-name> `
 3. Navigate into project directory
 4. Run brunch from your project in your workspace with:
 `brunch watch --server`

-Navigate in your browser to localhost:8080 and your project should be visually up!
+### Navigate in your browser to localhost:8080 and your project should be visually up!